hhao99/learn-rust/README.md

 Cargo.lock is the lock file, which will enable cargo to build with reproduciable build production. src/ directory is the rust source code resides, put all the source code under this dir. target/ is the directory of the cargo build, the lib and binary will in this directory.

+# Ownership of the Rust

+Rust memory management has its unique method, the ownership of Rust goven the rust programme memory management.

+There are there type of the memory management methods:

+- Garbage Collection, like Python and Java, the development don't worry about the memory management.
+- Explicitly allocation and release memory, like C/C++, lead to memory leak problme and security exploite
+- Ownership Rules in Rust

+## Rules of Ownership

+- Each Value in Rust has an owner
+- There can only be one owner at a time
+- When the owner goes out of the scope, the value will be dropped.